 Occupational therapy focuses on improving the patient’s ability to perform the activities of daily living, like feeding and getting dressed.

-5. Speech Therapy
+Speech and Cognitive Therapy

 Alternative Stroke Recovery Treatment Options